Puff stitch beanie crochet pattern

 How the hat is constructed

-The brim is made first in flat rows of single crochet worked in the back loop only.
-Then the brim is joined to form a ring.
+The brim is worked first in flat rows of single crochet in the back loop only, then joined into a ring.
 From there, the hat body is worked from the bottom up in continuous rounds using puff stitches.
-The crown is shaped with decrease rounds, then the top is sewn closed and finished with a pom pom.
+The crown is shaped with decrease rounds, then the top is gathered closed and finished with a pom pom if desired.

 Skill level

-Advanced beginner — This pattern is a good next step if you are comfortable with basic crochet stitches and ready to try puff stitches, continuous rounds, and simple decrease shaping.
+Advanced beginner — Great for crocheters comfortable with basic stitches, puff stitches, and simple decrease shaping.

 Materials needed

-• Yarn needle — Use this to weave in your ends and sew the top closed
+- Yarn needle — to weave in ends and sew the top closed

-• Scissors — Use these to cut and fasten off yarn
+- Scissors — to cut and fasten off yarn

-• Stitch markers — These help keep track of your stitches and rounds
+- Stitch markers — to keep track of stitches and rounds

-• Extra-large pom pom maker — Use this to make the pom pom for your hat
+- Extra-large pom pom maker — to make the pom pom for your hat

 Finished size